apache/pulsar/site2/docs/schema-get-started.md

 ### AUTO_CONSUME

-Suppose you have a Pulsar topic _P_, a consumer (for example, _MySQL_) receiving messages from the topic _P_, an application reading the messages from _P_ and writing the messages to _MySQL_.
+Suppose you have a Pulsar topic _P_ and a consumer _MySQL_ that receives messages from _P_, and you want to check if these messages have the information that your application needs to count.
-Need more eyes on it.

 This example shows how to construct an [AUTO_CONSUME schema](schema-understand.md#auto-schema) to verify whether the bytes produced by _P_ can be sent to _MySQL_.